yogthos/json-html/README.md

 ## Installation

 The library provides support for Clojure/Script.
-The ClojureScript version generates Hiccup style syntax, that can be used with libraries such as [Reagent](http://holmsand.github.io/reagent/).

 #### Leiningen